ChengGuo2000/Learning-Notes_LLM-from-Scratch/reading_notes/chapter-1.md

     - Pretraining
         - Develop a broad understanding of language.
         - Large corpus of raw text (no labels).
-        - Creating Base Model: text completion, limited few-shot capabilities.
+        - Creating a base model for text completion and limited few-shot capabilities.
-        - Self-supervised Learning: model generates its own labels from the input data.
+        - **Self-supervised Learning**: model generates its own labels from the input data.
     - Fine-Tuning
         - Train on smaller labeled datasets for specific tasks.
-        - Two varieties:
+        - Two varieties
+            - **Classification fine-tuning**: the labeled dataset consists of texts and associated class labels.
             - **Instruction fine-tuning**: the labeled dataset consists of instruction and answer pairs.
-            - **Classification fine-tuning**: the labeled dataset consists of texts and associated class labels.
         - LLMs fine-tuned on custom datasets can outperform general LLMs on specific tasks.

 ## Transformer